Ninian Comper: Career

+In February 18, 2025, a parishioner through a visit to RIBA Library, discovered that one of Comper’s missing Gosport windows is that of the east window located at St Mary’s Catholic Church in Gosport High Street.
+The window was initially believed to be that of Gottfried Semper.
+But after viewing the five existing drawings, the parishioner confirmed that it is indeed Comper’s.
+The only other window known to be designed by Comper in a Catholic Church is located in Downside Abbey in Somerset.

-Comper is noted for continuing the tradition of designing altars in a medieval fashion, known as the 'English altar', which was first re-introduced by A.W.
-Pugin.
+Comper is noted for continuing the tradition of designing altars in a medieval fashion, known as the 'English altar', which was first re-introduced by A. W. Pugin.
 An 'English altar' is an altar surrounded by riddel posts, from which riddel curtains hang, contemporary creations of which sometimes include a gradine (ledge), and despite its name, it is found in not just Medieval England, but other parts of Europe as well, including France and Italy.
 Comper designed a number of remarkable altar screens (reredos), inspired by medieval originals.
 Wymondham Abbey, Norfolk, has one example.
 He was capable of innovative planning; his Church of St Mary-in-the-Baum, Rochdale responds to a restricted urban site by placing the "sensationally high" nave on the well-lit southern side of the building, with the aisle on the north side.

 After the First World War Comper designed the Welsh National War Memorial, unveiled in 1928 in Cathays Park, Cardiff.
-In 1936–38 he designed St Philip's Church at Cosham near Portsmouth, with a highly original plan with centralised altar; this appealed to the post-First World War generation New Churches Movement because of the primacy of the altar as the focus of the design, although by that date many architects and critics, such as Nikolaus Pevsner, saw his adherence to Gothic forms as dated and anachronistic.
+In 1936–38 he designed St Philip's Church at Cosham near Portsmouth, with a highly original plan with centralised altar; this appealled to the post-First World War generation New Churches Movement because of the primacy of the altar as the focus of the design, although by that date many architects and critics, such as Nikolaus Pevsner, saw his adherence to Gothic forms as dated and anachronistic.

-Comper's only work in the United States was the Leslie Lindsey Chapel of Boston's Emmanuel Episcopal Church, comprising the decorative scheme for the chapel designed by Allen & Collins.
-Comper designed the altar, screen, pulpit, lectern, statuary, furnishings and the stained glass windows.
+Comper's only work in the United States was the Leslie Lindsey Chapel of Boston's Emmanuel Episcopal Church, comprising the decorative scheme for the chapel designed by Allen & Collens.
+Comper designed the altar, frontal, screen, and the stained glass windows.
 The chapel commemorates Leslie Lindsey and Stewart Mason, her husband of ten days, who were married at Emmanuel Church and perished when the Lusitania was torpedoed in 1915.

 Comper was knighted by King George VI in 1950.
 On 22 December 1960, he died in The Hostel of God (now Trinity Hospice) in Clapham.
 His body was brought back to Norwood for cremation at West Norwood Cemetery.
 His ashes were then interred beneath the windows he designed in Westminster Abbey.